 When Pierce brought up his Constitutional rights and “enforced commitment,” he claims that West replied, “We’re experts in psychiatry, not politics.”
 Yet a report on his intake examination confirms that West already had decided that the case “might represent a state of true paranoia.”

-Pierce kept his hospital records in
+Pierce kept his hospital records in hope of uncovering what happened. |

 In a sub-section on “Previous Personality Disorders or Psychiatric Illness,” the V.A. doctors acknowledged that Pierce had consistently asserted “he is not mentally ill,” but rather the victim of a “substantive situation.”
 It was not merely a feeling, he claimed, “I actually am a victim.”
 And he still remembered the original 1955 incident.
 “I have a political experience and not a mental illness,” he insisted.